arnonram/convious_assignment-/README.md

 1. CRUD tests for all **Restaurants APIs**
    - Starting with "happy flow" tests
    - Then leading to negative tests, such as:
-     - Create restaurant API without `name` / incorrect payload properties
+     - Create restaurant API without `name`
      - Create restaurant API with already existing restaurant (same and different name case, for example: 'My Res' and 'my RES' are the same)
      - Delete/Update non-existing restaurant
 2. **Polls APIs**